Harisonm/Ika/README.md

 ## Remerciement and gratitude
 I would like thank <a href="https://github.com/LorgneSchilooch">Olivier Queret</a> for your helps and contributions.

-I would like to thank God for the time he has given me to work on this project.
-May this project inspire others people.
+I hope this project inspire others people.

-Be blessing.

 ###### Auteur : *Manitra Andréa RANAIVOHARISON*.